fabioc-aloha/spotify-mcpb/SETUP.md

 ## Installation & Setup Process

-### Step 1: Install the Bundle

-1. Download `spotify-mcpb-0.2.2.mcpb` from [releases](https://github.com/fabioc-aloha/spotify-mcpb/releases)
-2. Double-click the `.mcpb` file to install in Claude Desktop
-3. Claude Desktop will show a configuration dialog

-### Step 2: Get Spotify Developer Credentials
+### Step 1: Get Spotify Developer Credentials

-Before you can fill in the configuration dialog, you need to create a Spotify Developer App:
+First, you need to create a Spotify Developer App:

 1. Go to [Spotify Developer Dashboard](https://developer.spotify.com/dashboard)
 2. Log in with your Spotify account